 Public Health Emergency - Leading a Nation Prepared

-Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful antigens such as viruses.
-Monoclonal antibodies to treat COVID-19 are directed against the spike protein of SARS-COV2, designed to block the virus’ attachment and entry into human cells.
+Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful antigens, such as viruses.
+Monoclonal antibodies to treat COVID-19 target the spike protein of SARS-COV2, to block the virus’ attachment and entry into human cells.

 Patients who receive a COVID-19 vaccine and subsequently develop related infection may receive monoclonal antibody therapy.

 Mild symptoms may include fever, cough, sore throat, malaise, headache, muscle pain, nausea, vomiting, diarrhea, and loss of taste and smell.
 Moderate symptoms may also include shortness of breath.